Coal India May output falls 11.6% to 56.1 million tonnes

 *this image is generated using AI for illustrative purposes only.

 Coal India reported a provisional production decline of 11.6% year-on-year to 56.1 million tonnes in May 2026, while off-take increased by 2.2% to 66.7 million tonnes.
-The company submitted its provisional performance data for the month and the progressive period ending May 2026 to the stock exchanges on June 1, 2026.
+The company submitted its provisional performance data for the month and the progressive period ending May 2026 to the stock exchanges on June 1, 2026, in compliance with Regulation 30 of the SEBI (LoDR) Regulations 2015.

 Production Performance